 - 1. Thermostat calls for FAN ONLY by energizing "G". - 2.
+Approximately seven seconds later, the indoor fan starts.

-The indoor blower is immediately energized at the low heat speed. - 3.
-The indoor blower is immediately de-energized once thermostat call for FAN is removed.
+Indoor fan is energized at low heat speed.

+3. The indoor fan continues to run for approximately 60 seconds after "G" is de-energized.